pinglu85/algoExpert/Easy/binary-search.md

 # Binary Search

-## Understanding the problem
+### Understanding the problem

-Given a sorted array of integers and a target integer, I am asked to write a function that uses Binary Search to find out if the target integer is in the array.
-If the target is in the array, the function should return its index; otherwise return `-1`.
+Given a sorted array of integers and a target integer, I am asked to write a function that uses Binary Search algorithm to find out if the target integer is in the array.
+If the target is in the array, the function should return its index, otherwise return `-1`.

 #

-## Approach 1: Iterative
+### Approach 1: Iterative

-The overarching logic of Binary Search is:

-1. Find the middle number in the sorted array.

-2. Compare the middle number to the target.
-Eliminate half of the array, depending on where the target would be located compared to the middle number:

-   - If the target is equal to the middle number, then we have found the target.

-   - If the target is smaller than the middle number, then it means the target would be located in the left half of the array, because all the integers to the right of the middle number are for sure greater than the middle number, and so even greater than the target.

-   - If the target is greater than the middle number, then the target would be located in the right half of the array, because all the numbers to the left of the middle number must be smaller than the middle number, and thus even smaller than the target.

-3. Find the middle number in the remaining half of the array and continue as in step 2.
-Eventually, we will find the target or there is no more array to explore, which means the target is not found in the array.

-I am going to initialize two pointers `left` and `right` to keep track of the current subarray that remains to be explored.
-Initially, the `left` pointer is going to point at the start of the array and the `right` pointer at the end of the array.
-While the `left` pointer doesn't surpass the `right` pointer, keep finding the middle number in the current subarray; if the target is equal to the middle number, then I have found the target, so return the index of the middle number; otherwise update either the left pointer or the right pointer based on the comparison, eliminating half of the current subarray.
-Finally, if I get out of the while loop without returning the result, then it means the target has not been found and it can not be found, return `-1`.
+The Binary Search algorithm divides a sorted list of values into halves, and keeps narrowing down the search space until the target value is found.
+We maintain two pointers `left` and `right` that are going to keep track of the current search space.
+Initially, the search space is the entire list.
+We use the two pointers to find the middle value and then compare it to the search target.
+If the middle value is equal to the target value, then we've found the target value.
+If the middle value is greater than the target, then it means the target value cannot lie in the right half of the search space, since the list is sorted and all the values that come after the middle value must be greater than the middle value and even greater than the target, so we can remove the entire right half, narrowing down the search space to the left half.
+If the middle value is smaller than the target, then we can eliminate the entire left half and search for the target value in the right half.
+We keep doing the same process until we eventually find the target value or our search space is exhausted.

-## Implementation
+### Implementation

 ```js
 function binarySearch(array, target) {